yangorwell/SENG/Pytorch/imagenet/README.md

-# SENG: the Pytorch version on ImageNet
+# Example of SENG in Pytorch for ImageNet

 ## Introduction